trabdlkarim/trabdlkarim.github.io/privacy/index.md

 **Contact Us**

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at [contact@trabdlkarim.com](mailto:contact@trabdlkarim.com).
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at [mail@trabdlkarim.me](mailto:mail@trabdlkarim.me).